Halloween is the time of year when we see doorsteps decorated with carved pumpkins and fake cobwebs.

-The elaborate party has a different theme every year, but keeps the yellow color incorporated to the event.
+The elaborate party has a different theme every year but keeps the yellow color incorporated into the event.

-Research suggest that the human mind can influence hormones and when it comes to birth, if the mind is not ready then in some cases it can be put off for a small period of time.
+Research suggests that the human mind can influence hormones, and when it comes to birth, if the mind is not ready, then in some cases, it can be put off for a small period of time.

 A report in Social Science & Medicine explained that on Halloween, births are reduced by around 11.3% compared to any other day in the US.

 Pumpkin smashing is a sport in the USA.